yt-dlp/yt-dlp/README.md

 You can select the n'th best format of a type by using `best<type>.<n>`.
 For example, `best.2` will select the 2nd best combined format.
 Similarly, `bv*.3` will select the 3rd best format that contains a video stream.

-If you want to download multiple videos and they don't have the same formats available, you can specify the order of preference using slashes.
+If you want to download multiple videos, and they don't have the same formats available, you can specify the order of preference using slashes.
 Note that formats on the left hand side are preferred; e.g. `-f 22/17/18` will download format 22 if it's available, otherwise it will download format 17 if it's available, otherwise it will download format 18 if it's available, otherwise it will complain that no suitable formats are available for download.

 If you want to download several formats of the same video use a comma as a separator, e.g. `-f 22,17,18` will download all these three formats, of course if they are available.
 Or a more sophisticated example combined with the precedence feature: `-f 136/137/mp4/bestvideo,140/m4a/bestaudio`.